-- 8.5 The school acknowledges that as children grow and develop, they will increase in independence and autonomy.
+8.5 The school acknowledges that as children grow and develop, they will increase in independence and autonomy.
 However, the school also recognises that pupils remain children until they are 18 years of age and will continue to require support to develop in all aspects of their lives.
-This would include forming positive relationships and being aware of their own safety. - 8.6 Where necessary/appropriate, the school will provide support and advice to pupils and parents/carers in line with multi-agency guidance in relation to Self-Harm and Child Sexual Exploitation.
-Referrals to Children's Services will be made where a child requires protection as appropriate. - 8.7 We will liaise with other agencies that support our pupils, such as Children's Services, Child and Adolescent Mental Health Services, the Educational Psychology Service, Behaviour Support Services and the Education Welfare Service.
+This would include forming positive relationships and being aware of their own safety.
+In respect of learners who remain in school beyond the age of 18, school will continue to support and where needed, will make the necessary adult protection referrals.

+8.6 Where necessary/appropriate, the school will provide support and advice to pupils and parents/carers in line with multi-agency guidance in relation to Self-Harm and Child Sexual Exploitation.
+Referrals to Children's Services will be made where a child requires protection as appropriate.

+8.7 We will liaise with other agencies that support our pupils, such as Children's Services, Child and Adolescent Mental Health Services, the Educational Psychology Service, Behaviour Support Services and the Education Welfare Service.